xdrpp/stc/stc.1.md

 Various forms of malformed textual input will surely cause stc to panic, though the binary parser should be pretty robust.

-Txrep, the textual format for transactions is subject to change.
-However, the compiled format generated by `stc -c` is stable.